Gonville and Caius College, Cambridge: Traditions

 Gonville and Caius College maintains many traditions.
-It offers two seatings in Hall three nights a week.
-Typically attended by between 150–200 students, Hall consists of a three-course meal served after 18:00 (First Hall) or 19:15 (Formal Hall); Formal Hall requires a gown be worn, and seats Fellows at its high table.
+It offers two seatings in Hall six nights a week.
+Typically attended by between 150–200 students, Hall consists of a three-course meal served after 18:00 (First Hall) or 19:20 (Formal Hall); Formal Hall requires a gown be worn, and seats Fellows at its high table.
 It is preceded by the benediction, which is said in Latin:

-Benedic, Domine, nobis et donis tuis quae ex largitate tua sumus sumpturi; et concede ut, ab iis salubriter enutriti, tibi debitum obsequium praestare valeamus, per Jesum Christum dominum nostrum; mensae caelestis nos participes facias, Rex aeternae gloriae.
+There is the expectation that undergraduate students dine a minimum of 31 times each term known as the minimum dining requirement.

 As at most Oxbridge colleges, it is tradition that only the Fellows may walk on the grass.

 The college also enforces the system of exeats or official permissions to leave the college.
 Students wishing to be absent from college overnight during term time must obtain leave to do so from their tutors, and terminal exeats must be obtained before the end of term.

+Arms

+The college arms were granted in 1575 with the blazon: Argent, on a chevron between two chevronels indented sable three escallops Or, impaling Or, semee of flowers gentil, in chief a sengreen above two serpents erect and respecting one other all proper, the serpents' tails bound together and resting on a square stone of green marble in base, and between the serpents a closed book sable, edged gules clasped and garnished gold; all within a bordure compony argent and sable.

 Student life

 Caius Boat Club is the college's boat club, with the men's 1st VIII remaining unbeaten in the seasons of 2010/11 and of 2011/2012, and is currently in possession of the May Bumps headship (as well as second place in the Lent bumps, behind LMBC).

 Caius Jazz takes place most terms in the college bar, inviting 'some of the most illustrious names in the contemporary scene' and a house band of students studying at London conservatoires to play in the college bar.
 In recent years Steve Fishwick, Sam Mayne, Ian Shaw, Barry Green, Gareth Lockrane, and Paul Jarvis have all been featured.

 The Caius May Ball is an all-night party in June, held every two years.

-Squires is an all-male drinking society; although it is not officially affiliated with the college, all of its members are Caians.
-They hold an annual garden party to kick off May Week.
-The female equivalent is called Cupids.

 Choir

-The Gonville and Caius Choir was founded by composer Charles Wood in the late 19th century.
-It was most recently directed by the college's scholar of South American choral music Geoffrey Webber until his 2019 resignation.
-The choir tours abroad and records eclectically.
-The choir is made up from scholars and exhibitioners from the college, and a few volunteers from other Cambridge colleges.
+Gonville & Caius College Choir is a mixed choir of 24 voices, with an international reputation for performances of exceptional quality.
+It tours regularly in the UK and around the world.

+The College's musical tradition began at the end of the nineteenth century with a choir of men and boys, founded by the celebrated composer of Anglican church music Charles Wood, and later became an exclusively undergraduate male choir under Wood's successor the composer Patrick Hadley.
+Hadley was succeeded by Peter Tranchell, under whose direction the choir became mixed in 1979, and Geoffrey Webber directed the choir from 1989 until 2019.
+The current Director of Music (Precentor) is the Organist and Composer Matthew Martin.

-JCR
+JCR (Junior Combination Room)

 The college's union is Gonville and Caius Student Union (GCSU).
-Natalia Emsley is the 2022-23 president.